 I love food and one of the things I’m really passionate about here in Mexico is the produce.
 I feel so lucky to be able to go to the market every week and buy from local farmers, eat fruit that is non-GMO (which are illegal in Mexico for now!) and packed with flavor.

 Ubish is a native to Mexico City and was incredibly knowledgeable about markets around the city and facts about foods that were eaten by the Aztecs well before the Spanish arrived.

 We tasted some seriously good food and I even discovered some fruits and vegetables that I’ve never eaten before.
 It would be perfect for vegans and vegetarians who maybe think that food in Mexico City isn’t for them.

-Fruits and Vegetables of Mexico
+Fruits of Mexico

 It’s certainly not an exhaustive list, but these are some of the most common and delicious!
 If I’m missing any that you absolutely love, let us know in the comments!
 And if you’re ever in Mexico City, I highly recommend checking out the tianguis tour with Frutas y Verduras.

 It’s thought that the chirimoya originally came from South America, but it has been growing in Mexico for long enough that it can be found in almost every tianguis and grocery store when it’s in season.

 The most common variety is the Hass avocado, which is usually what you see in the U.S. They’re relatively large and they turn darker green or brown on the skin when they are ripe.
 The inside should be soft and moosey.

 The other type of avocado that you’ll see around Mexico is the criollo.
 They have a smooth skin and are not quite as moosey in texture, but they are found during the winter months when Hass avocados don’t grow as well.

-Nope, not the fish.
-Tuna is the Spanish name for the prickly pear.
-The most popular tuna sold around Mexico City is the green one.
+The most popular tuna fruit of Mexico sold around the country is the green one.
 You know it’s ripe when it goes almost completely yellow.
-It’s actually called the white tuna, not green because when it’s perfectly ripe, it’s not green inside.

 The other types that you will see are pink tunas.
 Interestingly, another fruit that you probably didn’t know came from this region of the world is also a type of tuna – dragonfruit!

 You may have thought that dragonfruit is from Asia, but it was actually brought there much later.

-In the Nahuatl language, which was used by the Aztecs, they called it tomatl which literally meant swelling fruit (sometimes translated simply as fat fruit!).
+In the Nahuatl language, which was used by the Aztecs, they called it tomatl which literally meant swelling fruit (sometimes translated simply as fat fruit).

 The flavor of a Roma-style tomato in Mexico is simply out of this world.
 Be sure to pick up a few fresh ones from the local market and make a salsa with it!

-The Guanabana, which is called soursop in English, looks similar to the Chirimoya, but is usually larger and the skin is much firmer and it is indeed much sourer.
+The Guanabana, which is called soursop in English, is a Mexico fruit that looks similar to the Chirimoya, but is usually larger and the skin is much firmer and it is indeed much sourer.

 I’ve never seen it anywhere else (although in addition to being native to Mexico, it is also native to Cuba and Costa Rica).
 It’s part of the sapote family, but it doesn’t get better than the mamey in my opinion.

 The inside is orange and tastes somewhere between a sweet potato, caramel, candy, and joy.
 It’s really hard to describe because nothing tastes quite like a mamey.

 Most people will be happy to offer you a sample taste, especially at a tianguis (they’re less inclined to do this at covered markets where foot traffic is less or you don’t seem like you’re going to buy).

 The seed inside is pretty large and while it’s not edible, the oils from the seed have been used for centuries by people in Mexico.

 Other Types of Sapote